trevorsharp/podmod.app/README.md

-# podmod
+# PodMod

-Modify any podcast feed with custom filters, artwork, titles and more!
+Modify any podcast feed with custom filters, artwork, titles, and more!